-Ingredients for 4 people: For the lasagne:400 g flour4 eggs1 tbsp extra virgin olive oila pinch of salt *** For the filling:500 g of fresh ricotta (preferably made with sheep’s milk)2 jars Peperotta (280 g each)250 ml milk200 g grated pecorino cheese3 spring onions½ grated nutmeg½ tsp salt½ tsp pepper2 tbsp extra virgin olive oil (to grease the baking pan)
+Ingredients for 4 people:400 g flour4 eggs1 tbsp Extra Virgin Olive Oila pinch of salt500 g of fresh ricotta (preferably made with sheep’s milk)2 jars Peperotta (280 g each)250 ml milk200 g grated pecorino cheese3 spring onions½ grated nutmeg½ tsp salt½ tsp pepper2 tbsp extra virgin olive oil (to grease the baking pan)

 To prepare the sheet of pasta: put the flour on a pastry board or your kitchen work surface, heap it up a create a “well” in the centre, break the 4 eggs into it and add a pinch of salt.
 Start mixing slowly with a fork, and then use your hands until the dough forms a smooth, compact ball.
 Roll out the dough into a thin sheet (roughly 2 mm thick) with a rolling pin, use a few handfuls of flour to make sure that it doesn't stick to the surface and try to give it an oval shape.
 If you don’t have much room, divide the dough in half and roll each piece out separately.
 Leave the pasta to dry on a lightly floured cloth.
 Then cut it into rectangles of about 12 x 24 cm (naturally this is only an approximate size!) and lay them on a chopping board, even overlapping if you wish: sprinkle a little flour between them so they don’t stick together.